Enterprise CI/CD Best Practices

 How can we work within the constraints of a large organization to develop CI/CD flows that help us deploy applications quickly, safely, and accountably on AWS?

 DevOps on AWS - Tools, processes, and enablement to make cloud native DevOps work for you

-At Trek10, we pride ourselves on pushing the cutting edge and defining best practices around cloud native DevOps tooling.
+We pride ourselves on pushing the cutting edge and defining best practices around cloud native DevOps tooling.
 This is why we partnered with GitLab on a best practices design for AWS multi-account SAM deployments with GitLab CI.
 Check out the blog post to learn more.

 When enterprise developers wanted a simpler way to implement CI/CD pipelines with AWS’s Serverless Application Model (SAM), AWS and CloudBees turned to the Trek10 DevOps team.
-Trek10’s DevOps engineers worked closely with the AWS SAM and the Jenkins teams to produce a plugin that packages both CloudFormation and SAM templates with a security-first approach.
+Our DevOps engineers worked closely with the AWS SAM and the Jenkins teams to produce a plugin that packages both CloudFormation and SAM templates with a security-first approach.

 This webinar, produced by Trek10 and AWS, defines best practices for designing an AWS multi-account CI/CD framework that is scalable to hundreds of AWS accounts.
 We provide an approach for automating dynamic feature branch pipelines, discuss local vs. cloud testing, and review secrets management with cross-account security.